Interpersonal communication: Communication is transactional

 Communication is a transactional communication—that is, a dynamic process created by the participants through their interaction with each other.
 In short, communication is an interactive process in which both parties need to participate.
 A metaphor is dancing.
 It is more like a process in which you and your partner are constantly running in and working together.
 Two perfect dancers do not necessarily guarantee the absolute success of a dance, but the perfect cooperation of two not-so-excellent dancers can guarantee a successful dance.

 Communication can be intentional and unintentional

-Some communication is intentional and deliberate, for example, before you ask your boss to give you a promotion or a raise, you will do a lot of mental building and practice many times how to talk to your boss so that it will not cause embarrassment.
-But at the same time, communication can also be unintentional.
-For example, you are complaining about your unfortunate experience today in the corner of the school, but it happens that your friend overhears your complaint.
-Even if you do not want others to know about your experience from the bottom of your heart, but unintentionally, this also delivers message and forms communication.
+Some communication is intentional and deliberate.
+For example, before asking your boss for a promotion or a raise, you may spend a lot of time mentally preparing and practicing what you will say so that the conversation does not cause embarrassment.
+At the same time, communication can also be unintentional.
+For example, you may be complaining about an unfortunate experience you had that day in a corner of the school, and your friend may happen to overhear your complaint.
+Even if you do not want others to know about your experience, you may unintentionally communicate the message to them.
+In this way, unintentional communication can also convey information and create meaning.